History of Iceland: World War II

-With war looming in the spring of 1939, Iceland realized its exposed position would be very dangerous in wartime.
+With war looming in March 1939 (Nazi Germany occupated Czechoslovakia), Iceland realized its exposed position would be very dangerous in wartime.
 An all-party government was formed, and Lufthansa's request for civilian airplane landing rights was rejected.
-German ships were all about, however, until the British blockade of Germany put a stop to that when the war began in September.
+German ships were all about, however, until the British blockade of Germany put a stop to that when Hitler started war on 1 September 1939 by beginning the Invasion of Poland.
 Iceland demanded Britain allow it to trade with Germany, to no avail.

-The occupation of Denmark by Nazi Germany began on 9 April 1940, severing communications between Iceland and Denmark.
+The occupation of Denmark by Nazi Germany began on 9 April 1940 (Operation Weserübung), severing communications between Iceland and Denmark.
 As a result, on 10 April, the Parliament of Iceland took temporary control of foreign affairs (setting up what would be the forerunner of the Ministry for Foreign Affairs) and the Coast Guard.
 Parliament also elected a provisional governor, Sveinn Björnsson, who later became the Republic's first president.
 Iceland became de facto fully sovereign with these actions.
 At the time, Icelanders and the Danish King considered this state of affairs to be temporary and believed that Iceland would return these powers to Denmark when the occupation was over.

-Iceland turned down British offers of protection after the occupation of Denmark, because that would violate Iceland's neutrality.
+Iceland turned down British offers of protection after the occupation of Denmark, because that would have violated Iceland's neutrality.
 Britain and the U.S. opened direct diplomatic relations, as did Sweden and Norway.
 The German takeover of Norway left Iceland highly exposed; Britain decided it could not risk a German takeover of Iceland.

 On 10 May 1940, British military forces began an invasion of Iceland when they sailed into Reykjavík harbour in Operation Fork.